isomerpages/moe-ncps/_our-school/School Information/School Rules.md

 **We Respect This Place**

-*   Students are to consume food and drinks at the canteen only.
+*   Students are to consume food and drinks at the canteen during recess and lunch.
 *   Students are to return the used utensils to the respective collection point after meals.
 *   Students are to care for the school environment and school property.